IIFA Utsavam: History

 In October 2015, the team behind the IIFA Awards announced that they would create a platform titled IIFA Utsavam, in order to reward the achievements of the South Indian film industry.
 The inaugural show was announced to be held in Hyderabad between 4 and 6 December.
 On 3 December 2015, Andre Timmins of the IIFA Management announced that the show would be postponed as a result of the 2015 Chennai floods and that the event would be held as a fundraiser at a later date.
-The show was subsequently rearranged and held from 24 to 25 January, with the proceeds of the events going on to help with recuperation efforts from the 2015 Chennai floods.
+The show was subsequently rearranged and held on 24 and 25 January, with the proceeds of the events going on to help with recuperation efforts from the 2015 Chennai floods.

 As a part of the inaugural event, the makers organised the FICC–IIIFA Media & Entertainment business conclave in order to create a synthesis of business and entertainment, with Ramesh Sippy, and Rakeysh Omprakash Mehra being amongst the guest speakers.
-The organisers stated that the next two annual shows will be held in Hyderabad, before taking the show abroad.
+The organisers stated that the next two annual shows would be held in Hyderabad, before taking the show abroad.